Exposure to nature can quiet the rumination of a worried mind.

-One major difference between our current lifestyle and those of our evolutionary past is an increasing distance from natural settings with increased urbanization.
-But does this change have a major impact on our mental health?
+One major difference between our current lifestyle and that of our evolutionary ancestors is an increasing distance from natural settings with increased urbanization.
+Does this change have an impact on our mental health?
 Historically, a remedy for ill health or low spirits, if the means were available, would be to send someone to the quiet of the country or seashore and away from the bustle of the city.
-The popularity of vacations to beautiful national parks, camping, outward bound, and even local breaks for a picturesque walk in a local greenspace to clear the mind would speak to some empirical evidence that nature does soothe the savage beast.
+The popularity of vacations to beautiful national parks, camping, outward bound, and even local breaks for a picturesque walk in a local green park to clear the mind would speak to some evidence that nature soothes the savage beast.
 And recently, scientists have been studying the idea of nature therapy with a bit more rigor than a dashed-off prescription for a hike.

-We are now far removed from the natural world of our ancestors…more than 50% of people live in urban areas (increasing to >70% by 2050).
+We are far removed from the natural world of our ancestors: more than 50% of people now live in urban areas (increasing to >70% by 2050).
 Increased urbanization is associated with increased levels of mental illness, particularly anxiety and depression.
-Growing up in a rural setting correlates with a less acute stress response, and exposure to greenspace significantly correlates to a positive effect on well-being in a large two-decade study.
+Growing up in a rural setting correlates with a less acute stress response, and exposure to green space significantly correlates to a positive effect on well-being in a large two-decade study.
 Images and sounds of a natural environment can decrease stress in people exposed to negative stimuli.
-A large survey of mental health and neighborhood greenspace in Wisconsin showed significant correlation between the availability of nature and lower levels of depression, anxiety, and stress.
+A large survey of mental health and neighborhood green space in Wisconsin showed a significant correlation between the availability of nature and lower levels of depression, anxiety, and stress.
 There are many studies showing a similar relationship between nature exposure, relaxation, and well-being.
 But how does exposure to green space help us relax and unwind, exactly?

 Japanese researchers have long been interested in so-called forest therapy for a variety of physical and mental ailments, and they too have been studying brain functioning and exposure to nature.
 Ryota Sakurai’s group published a paper looking at PET scans of older adults.
 Those who reported going out less frequently had higher depression scores and lower activity scores of the orbital prefrontal cortex of the brain.